webex/widgets/packages/@webex/widgets/CONTRIBUTING.md

 ### Code Style

 Code style is enforced by [linters](https://eslint.org).
-Use `npm run test:eslint` to verify that your code is beautiful, too!
+Use `yarn workspace @webex/widgets run test:eslint` to verify that your code is beautiful, too!
 We highly discourage disabling eslint rules.
 Unless there is an exceptional use case, we may request additional changes to your PR.